tytydraco/yessleep/out/A_Cryptid_Killed_My_ExBest_Friend_Part_5.md

 &#x200B;

 “No, “ Alma smiled again, “thank you.

 &#x200B;

 &#x200B;

 We gave her our numbers and she told us she'd let us know if Roy would be able to speak with us.
 I guess all that’s left to do now is wait.
 There is a theory we or rather, Kelly has come up with.
 That is that the shapeshifter’s lair might be somewhere in the woods.
 Assuming that’s the case, if we line up everywhere it was reported to have struck, we may be able to approximate its location.

 &#x200B;

 &#x200B;

 Then when it’s time to put that horrid thing down, they’ll be a decent chance for us to get the drop on it.
 However, I want to wait until after we’ve talked with Roy before going over there.
 Now, I'm going to try and [get](https://www.reddit.com/r/StoriesFromRose/) some [shuteye.](https://twitter.com/RoseBlack2222)

+&#x200B;

+[https://www.reddit.com/r/nosleep/comments/vploqn/a\_cryptid\_killed\_my\_exbest\_friend\_part\_6/](https://www.reddit.com/r/nosleep/comments/vploqn/a_cryptid_killed_my_exbest_friend_part_6/) (Our meeting with Roy.)